- NICHOLAS BAKER -

 Mechanical Design Engineering

-I have 40-years experience working in Mechanical Design using 3D software: SolidWorks; AutoCad Inventor; Siemens NX; Pro/Engineer Wildfire; TurboCad. - 2D software: AutoCad. - Additional software: SolidWorks Simulation; Inventor Nastran; FEMAP, Flowtherm; Pro/NC; Vault; PDM; MRP; Visual Studio.
+Software: 3D: SolidWorks; AutoCad Inventor; Siemens NX; Pro/Engineer Wildfire; TurboCad. - 2D: AutoCad. - Additional software: SolidWorks Simulation; Inventor Nastran; FEMAP, Flowtherm; Pro/NC; Vault; PDM; MRP; Visual Studio.

 Analysis: Modal; Vibration; Stress; Static and Dynamic Thermal